This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 Int.
 Citadel anatomy lab - day

-Sam is assisting ARCHMAESTER EBROSE in performing an autopsy.
+Sam assists ARCHMAESTER EBROSE in performing an autopsy.
 The archmaester is elbow deep in the cadaver of an old man.

 Ah, Maester Weyland.
 A drinker's liver if ever I saw one.